Learn about different types of marketing channels, including the retail sector, etc., and how these are used to sell goods and services.

 3. Wholesaler to consumer

-1. Product: The first component is the product.
-A retail business typically starts business with a specific category of product, such as women’s jewelry.
-The retailer must determine factors like price range, designs and selection of the jewelry pieces.
-If the retailer is able to assume the factors well then he will be able to attract his target customers.
+Product: The first component is the product.
+A retail business usually begin their operations in a particular category of products, like jewelry for women.
+The retail business needs to define factors like the price range, the design, and selection of jewelry pieces.
+If a retailer is able to guess these factors correctly, he or she can appeal to the targeted customers.

 Location: The location in which a retail product is going to be sold is also a crucial component in retail marketing.
 The sales location needs to be in an area that is most likely accessed by your target customers.
 The location should be highly visible, and it should be easily accessible and accessible.

 Price: Price is an extremely important component in retail markets, because it decides if the prospect customer is going to purchase a product.
 If products are priced higher, the customers will decline to buy it, whereas if it is priced lower, then they will be suspicious about the quality of the product.
 So, it is essential that you label your products appropriately with prices.